anon-blue/anon.blue/README.txt

 dgggsgagafifsgkxzvkdckdjdjdbsgsktgagtgzcBnvvsfhgqhtoa()xnhldkehtjehyldbzvhhuuIsg
 thej4gsnd (Also has a brother in Kentucky)
                                                 ALERT!Tre Wayne Gage Jose Pierce .
-Wanted byxdwjlawhlwatjwehtle4gtaltshtost for theft & child molestation, he is possibly armed and is a heavy drug user so use caution. $10,000 reward forjsdjio uiusidiosddsjijcall (989) 354 - 1800 to report any tips!
+Wanted byxdwjlawhlwatjwehtle4gtaltshtost for theft & chpppppppfgshfhahfshguihu
+ihhjgsueujshfuohuhehurwohufhwuuieh ruihwquorfhqahuwrhuihruiqrqejwhwjrheuiwhohrfj
+ihwerfheuirqhrjihew  fwuehruheurhuwhhar fuck you ! tips!
 Thank you!
 His social M edia with photos facebook.com/treandmaryjane Snapchat: life1zhard143 AKA Tre Way ne AKA Tre Merritt  AKA Tre Bird He is 5'11, 135 pounds, from Alpena MI, has alm ost a shaved head, and has some facial hairijnijendxijednxijeniiidkdkdkhdhdhdhdf